milesmcc/cyber101/core/law.md

 #### Key Topics

-* Cybercrime law in the United States
+* What is the current cybercrime law in the United States?
-* CFAA overreach
+* Do you think the CFAA (Computer Fraud and Abuse Act) has been abused?
+Do you think it serves its original purpose?
-* The unforgiving nature of large government bureaucracies
+* How will you avoid getting yourself into a situation similar to those described in the article?

 ---